-- 1. Examine prefixes, roots, and suffixes of Latin, Greek, Germanic, and Anglo-Saxon origin. - 2.
-Explore the historical aspects of language, including the infusion of Indo-European languages, semantic changes, and the influence of world events.
+- 1. Identify prefixes, roots, and suffixes of words from Latin, Greek, Germanic, and Anglo Saxon - 2.
+Be familiar with the historical aspects of language, including the infusion of Indo European languages, semantic changes, and the influence of world events through its vocabulary